covjson/specification/spec.md

 A CoverageJSON object with the type `"Coverage"` is a coverage object.

-- A coverage object MAY have the member `"profile"` with a string value to indicate that the coverage follows a certain structure (e.g. has a certain domain profile or restrictions on parameters).
-See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
-Custom profiles not part of this specification MAY be given by full URIs only.
 - If a coverage has a commonly used identifier, that identifier SHOULD be included as a member of the coverage object with the name `"id"`.
 - A coverage object MUST have a member with the name `"domain"` where the value is either a domain object or a URL.
-- If the value of `"domain"` is a URL and the referenced domain has a `"profile"` member, then the coverage object MUST have the member `"domainProfile"` where the value MUST equal the `"profile"` value of the referenced domain.
+- If the value of `"domain"` is a URL and the referenced domain has a `"domainType"` member, then the coverage object SHOULD have the member `"domainType"` where the value MUST equal that of the referenced domain.
+- If the coverage object is part of a coverage collection which has a `"domainType"` member then that member SHOULD be omitted in the coverage object.
 - A coverage object MAY have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 The identifier corresponds to the commonly known concept of "variable name" and is merely used in clients for conveniently accessing the corresponding range object.
 - A coverage object MUST have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
 - A coverage object MAY have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.